SamSec404/Pw-Entropy-Checker/README.md

 - Checking new passwords against **known breach/dictionary lists**
 - Treating a breached password as disqualifying regardless of "complexity"

-PassGuard's scoring logic follows this — a long, breached password is capped as weak even if its entropy score looks decent.
+PwEntropyChecker's scoring logic follows this — a long, breached password is capped as weak even if its entropy score looks decent.

 </details>